Houchens Industries

-Houchens Industries, Inc. is an American employee-owned company, in business since 1917 when it began as a small grocery operated by founder Ervin Houchens in rural Barren County, Kentucky.
+Houchens Industries, Inc. is an American employee-owned company.
+It is best known for operating more than 325 retail grocery, convenience, and neighborhood market stores across 14 states, through their Houchens Food Group subsidiary.
+However, it is in other industries, including beverages, investment and masonry products.
+In 1917, it began as a small grocery store operated by founder Ervin Houchens in rural Barren County, Kentucky.
 The company is headquartered in Bowling Green, Kentucky.
-The company currently operates more than 325 retail grocery, convenience, and neighborhood market stores across 14 states, through their Houchens Food Group subsidiary.
 Complemented by a strong foundation of diverse companies and over 15,000 employees corporate-wide, Houchens Industries is listed by Forbes as one of the largest 100% employee-owned companies in the world.